 Regenerative Medicine for a Torn Meniscus

-Regenerative medicine, such as stem cell and PRP therapy, can provide effective meniscus tear treatment.
+Regenerative medicine, such as PRP therapy, can provide effective meniscus tear treatment.
 The goal of regenerative medicine is to help the body regenerate native tissue to replace damaged cells.
-Two of the effective treatment options include:
+One of the effective treatment options include:

 PRP Therapy: PRP therapy stands for platelet-rich plasma.
 Plasma is a powerful liquid that is part of the body’s bloodstream.
 By injecting plasma into the meniscus, the knee joint is encouraged to heal and regenerative new meniscus cells.
 This can be used to help someone recover from a torn meniscus without surgery.

 For more than ten years, patients in the Fort Wayne, IN area have been choosing North East Joint and Wellness for all of their healthcare needs.
 We provide free patient consultations and same-day appointments because we place the needs of our patients first.
 We will work hard to tailor all of our treatment plans to meet the individual needs of our patients.
 This allows us to give our patients the ability to take control of their own healthcare.